1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.3
+Added automatic update judgment: checks if the player is currently using an item.
+Added automatic update judgment: checks if the item has modified ammunition properties.
+Added item re-read judgment: will look for corresponding modified items in the player's inventory before updating.
+Added item color property: format is hexadecimal without the # symbol, e.g., `/mw s hc CDEEEB`.
+Offline modification logic added for `/mw all`, `g`, and `up`.
+Whether the player is online or offline: data is automatically created if none exists, otherwise updated; if online, it re-reads and directly gives the item (except for `/mw up`).
+Note: Prefixes are only updated when the player is not holding the modified item,
+If the player is online and holding the modified item, it only writes the prefix on the held item.
+To enhance the efficiency and clarity for administrators, we have optimized the /mw reads command.
+Now, this command offers two distinct functionalities based on the parameter provided:
+reads 1: When an administrator uses /mw reads 1, it will immediately reload the modified weapon data for all online players.
+This action does not affect the players' auto-reload settings.
+reads 2: Using /mw reads 2 will toggle the join auto-reload state for all players.
+When enabled, the system automatically checks and reloads modified weapon data whenever a player joins the server.

+v1.2.2
+Refactored and optimized code, improved feedback messages.
+Supports modification of prefix and item quantity.
+Added auto-reload function (beta): `/mw auto`.
+When enabled, it disables the player reload count mechanism (uses the player's own reload cooldown time).
+Triggers only when holding a modified item and damage exceeds the modified value + misjudgment value, or the item prefix does not match.
+Moved data structure from Config to tshock.sqlite storage.
+`mw.admin` permission holders can ignore reload counts.
+Fixed a bug where `mw.admin` permissions could not use certain management commands:
+It was written as `cmd.admin` but forgot to change it back.

 v1.2.1
 - Added the /mw all command to give a specified item to all online players and establish data.
 - When a player receives an item from an admin, they will be prompted with the exact modified values and a reminder to manually refresh.